 Blassie states, "Bearcat was a big drawing card, but he was no Jackie Robinson.
 Very quickly, he let the win get to his head and became delusional.
 To hear him speak, he was America’s number one role model for the black race, and now that he had the title, he wasn’t going to give it up."

 After not dropping the title to either Blassie or Carpentier, a last-minute switch was done backstage previous to a rematch against Blassie.
-Legitimate shooter and Judo champion Gene LeBell would be facing Bearcat and was tasked to get the title back either by grappling or torturing him.
-Gene very well had the skills to do this and more, so according to Blassie, "before a jolt of common sense struck him," Bearcat left the building.
+Legitimate shooter and Judo champion Gene LeBell would be facing Bearcat and was tasked to get the title back either by any mean necessary.

 The explanation presented to the fans was that Bearcat had forfeited the title in Indio, California.
 Carpentier was awarded the title but shortly thereafter dropped it to Blassie.

 Did you know: Bearcat Wright was one of Bill Apter’s favorite wrestlers growing up but had been rumored dead in 1973?
 After checking several sources, including New Jersey promoter Willie Gilzenberg and Vince McMahon Sr., Bill Apter from the Pro Wrestling Illustrated group of magazines wrote the story in the October 1973 edition of Inside Wrestling after supposedly confirming Bearcat’s death.